-Updated March 7, 2018: Here’s something we’ve noticed: Lots of people wait until after they have kids to buy life insurance.
-This makes sense — having a kid is a trigger for a lot of financial changes in your life, and re-assessing your life insurance needs is a natural thing to do after your child is born.
+Having a kid is a trigger for a lot of financial changes in your life, and re-assessing your life insurance needs is an important thing to do after your child is born.

 But what if I told you that you’re losing money by waiting until after your kid is born to buy life insurance?